Common Spiders of Southern Utah

 Common Spiders in Utah

 Despite the fact that these are dangerous-looking arthropods, they aren’t actually hazardous to humans.
-They are brown in color, the adults measure roughly 1/3 to 2/3 inch in body length and 2/3 to 2 inches in leg span.
 Their abdomens have several chevron-shaped markings.
 The two large palpi (mouth-parts) that look like boxing gloves make it easy to distinguish the male from the female.
-Additionally, females tend to have a larger and rounder abdomen when compared to males.
+Additionally, adult females tend to have a larger and rounder abdomen when compared to males.
 Wolf spiders like to roam alone at night to stalk their prey, so they will most likely be in hiding during the day.

 Banded Orb Weaver